 Note that there are some exceptions to this two-year limitation period of time.
 One pertains to the discovery rule.
 The discovery rule says that the statute of limitations in a wrongful death suit does not start until the victim’s surviving family members discover that the victim died.

 In practice, this rule can significantly increase the amount of time in which a party has to file a wrongful death case.

 What is the statute of limitations in medical malpractice cases?

-In wrongful death cases in which the cause of death is due to the medical malpractice of a health care provider, then the victim’s family members generally have three years from the date of injury to file a claim.
+In wrongful death cases in which the cause of death is due to the medical malpractice of a health care provider, then the victim’s family has to bring a claim within the earliest of:

 Medical malpractice occurs when a hospital, doctor or other health care professional causes an injury to a patient via:

 What about a wrongful death claim against a public or government entity?